sneha-balamurali/fpga/introduction/vivado_overview.md

             - `ADA0` = 1
             - Together, those 14 pins form one digital number that the FPGA reads.
     - There are a number of clock pins in the schematic:
-        - I had a look at the data sheet for the ADC[^3] and from what I understand:
+        - According to the [Red Pitaya 125-14 hardware documentation](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/ORIG_GEN/125-14/top.html), the board uses two LTC2145-14 ADCs.
+Based on the datasheet[^3] and the schematic, here’s my understanding:
             - `ENC+/ENC`- are the ADC's encode clock inputs.
 The ADC samples its analogue inputs on this clock (i.e. it sets the sampling rate).
             - `ACLK_P/ACLK_N` - the selected clock that actually drives `ENC`.
 It can come from one of three sources:
                 - `PCLK_P/PCLK_N` - an external clock input